Home

 File copying

-Specify the target directory (where recovered files will be placed).
-You may type the directory name, or browse for it using "..." button.
+Specify the target folder (where the recovered files will be placed).
+You may type the folder name, or browse for it using "..." button.
 ZAR will check that the path specified does exist and is writeable.

 WARNING: Avoid copying data onto the same physical device you are recovering data from.
 This may induce additional data loss.
 The following considerations apply: